defold/defold.github.io/terms-and-conditions.md

  * **The General Terms** – these terms apply in all circumstances and cover your use of the Website as well as the Defold Software and the Community Forums (if you register for these Services).
 You can access these terms [here](#part-b--general-terms-for-use-of-our-services-and-the-website).

- * **The Defold Licence Terms** – these additional terms apply when you use the Defold Software and, together with the general terms, govern your use of the Defold Software.
+ * **The Defold License Terms** – these additional terms apply when you use the Defold Software and, together with the general terms, govern your use of the Defold Software.
 You can access these terms [here](/license).

  * **The Community Account Terms** – these additional terms apply when you register for a Community Account and, together with the general terms, govern your use of the Community Forums.
 You can access these terms [here](#part-c--terms-for-the-community-account).